igvteam/igv/docs/igvtools_readme.txt

                reduced.

   -f, --windowFunctions  list     A comma delimited list specifying window functions to use
                when reducing the data to precomputed tiles.
-Possible values are  min, max,  mean, median, p2, p10, p90, and p98.
+Allowed values are  min, max,  mean, median, p2, p10, p90, and p98.
                The "p" values represent percentile, so p2=2nd percentile, etc.